Looking for a location for a photo session or for a setting for a video?

 The location scouting definition is to search for a place to take your video, movie, or photography session.

-This process involves a lot of travelling, negotiating, observing, and also planning.
+This process involves a lot of traveling, negotiating, observing, and also planning.

 Scouts are required to search for several locations that match the script.
 Based on the script, they are given checklists that need to be satisfied.